M-Jahnavi-4/healthcare_symptom_checker-/README.md

 ## Notes
 - If `OPENAI_API_KEY` is **not** set, the app will run in a **mocked mode** (rule-based) so you can demo without API usage.
 - Keep your API key secret.
 For production use, secure server environment variables and follow rate-limiting and safety best practices.

-## How it meets the assignment
-- Uses an LLM (configurable model) to process symptom text and provide reasoning-based recommendations.
-- Includes a simple frontend for demo and a safety disclaimer.
-- README describes running steps for submission/demo.

-## Submission checklist
-- [x] Project folder or GitHub repo
-- [x] README with setup instructions
-- [x] Demo-ready backend + frontend
-- [x] Safety disclaimer